mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/README.md

 Fifteen subdirectories match the standard headers.
 These contain all the *.c files presented in the text.
 The directory _test contains all the t*.c files presented as test programs throughout the text.
 All of the code are converted to the indentation of spaces.

-### UNIX VAX
-The directory _unixvax replicates a number of these files.
-It also contains the sample version of raise.c described in the running text for the ULTRIX (UNIX VAX) operating system.

-### _unix68k

-The directory contains dirty versions of these files - with the conventional UNIX names for systey calls.
-It also contains the file yvals.h modified for the GCC compiler on Sun UNIX (680X0) workstations.
-That version of yvals.h shows how to define _CPS if you wish to use the UNIX time system call directly.

-### _tc86

-It contains the files that must be modified for the Turbo C++ (ANSI C) compiler.
-Finaly, the directory _dummy contains simple versions of several files.
-Typically, these define functions that can fail all the time.
+It has the directories including _unixvax for the ULTRIX, _unix68k for Sun UNIX (680X0) and _tc86 for Turbo C++ compiler.

+## Examples

+Some of the subdirectories including the file of float including the practical examples enquires.c and paranoia.c.
+Each of programs has more than 1000 lines of code.
+It is useful for a further learning and understanding of C languages.